Access4all/adg/pages/knowledge/colours-and-contrast/user-interface-components/README.md

 Tablists convey visually that there is a list of items, and that the content for the currently active item is displayed below.
 The button-like appearance of the tabs indicates that a user can select them to display their associated content.

 The borders of the following tablist have insufficient contrast (`1.5:1`).
-Users who cannot see them (because they have a visual impairment, because their screen is exposed to direct sunlight, because the beamer has bad contrast settings, etc.) might not realise how the different pieces relate to each other and that they can interact with them.
+Users who cannot see them (because they have a visual impairment or because their screen is exposed to direct sunlight or because the beamer has bad contrast settings, just to name a few scenarios) might not realise how the different pieces relate to each other and that they can interact with them.

 ![Low contrast tablist](_media/low-contrast-tablist.png)